SCHOOL RULES AND REGULATIONS

 17. Students should not scribble or write anything on the school uniform & ID card.

-The student who refuses to adhere to the school norms despite getting repeated warnings will be sent back home.
-No attendance would be given to a student during the period ofsuspension.
+20. The student who refuses to adhere to the school norms despite getting repeated warnings will be sent back home.
+No attendance would be given to a student during the period of suspension.

-4. Students are also expected to respect and follow instructions given by the on-duty bus staff who supervises, instructs and monitors them to to and fro the school.
+5. Students are also expected to respect and follow instructions given by the on-duty bus staff who supervises, instructs and monitors them to and flow the school.
 They must refrain from defacing the school bus.

 1. Please note that the escort ID card (duplicate identity card of the child issued by school) serves as the disclaimer.
 You are thus requested to produce it every day at the time of dispersal.